 4. Laugarvatn Fontana

 The feel here is more grounded and practical than flashy.
-You get geothermal baths, steam rooms built over hot springs, and lake access for those who want the hot-cold contrast.
-It does not aim for the same luxury positioning as Blue Lagoon or Sky Lagoon, and that is part of its strength.
+You get geothermal baths, steam rooms built directly over hot springs, and lake access for those who want the hot-cold contrast.
+It does not aim for the same luxury positioning as Blue Lagoon or Sky Lagoon, and that is part of its appeal.

 5. Secret Lagoon